-The consolidated financial statements are presented in Renminbi ("RMB"), which is also the functional currency of the Company's subsidiaries incorporated in PRC from which over 90% of the Group's revenue and operating profit were generated.
+The consolidated financial statements are presented in Renminbi ("RMB"), which is also the functional currency of the Company's subsidiaries incorporated in the People's Republic of China (the "PRC") from which over 90% of the Group's revenue and operating profit were generated.
 The functional currency of the Company is United States dollars ("US\$").